List of Falcon 9 first-stage boosters: Block 5

 There are three booster types: Falcon 9 (F9), Falcon Heavy core (FH core) boosters, and Falcon Heavy side (FH side) boosters.
 Falcon 9 and Falcon Heavy side boosters are reconfigurable to each other.
 A Falcon Heavy core booster is manufactured with structural supports for the side boosters and cannot be converted to Falcon Heavy side booster, although it can be converted to a lower performance Falcon 9 core booster.
 The interstage mounting hardware was changed after B1056.
 The newer interstage design features fewer pins holding the interstage on, reducing the amount of work needed to convert a Falcon 9 booster to a Falcon Heavy side booster.

 Block 5 is the latest iteration of the Falcon 9 and Falcon Heavy boosters.
 Changes include a stronger heat shield, upgraded engines, new carbon composite sections (landing legs, engine sections, raceways, RCS thrusters and interstage), retractable landing legs, titanium grid fins, and other additions that simplify refurbishment and allow for easier reusability.

 Block 5 boosters were initially certified for 10 launches which was increased to 15.
 A "deep-dive" examination has been performed on Falcon 9 B1058 and B1060 after their 15th flight, and SpaceX certified Falcon 9 boosters for 20 missions.
 SpaceX has further increased the Falcon re-flight certification to 40 flights per booster, since 20 flights of some boosters are reached.

 B1058, first launched on May 30, 2020 (Crew Dragon Demo-2), was the only booster with NASA logos.
 On September 11, 2022, during a Starlink mission, it became the first to complete fourteen launches and landings to become the fleet leader.
-With another 5 Starlink missions, B1058 achieved 15, 16, 17, 18 & 19 launches and landings, the first to do so.
-B1062 had been the first to achieve 20th, 21st, 22nd & 23rd launches and landings of a booster.
-Guinness World Records holder B1067 is the current fleet leader after completing 24th, 25th, 26th, 27th, 28th, 29th, 30th, and 31st launch & landings, the first to do so.
-Amongst all B5 boosters, B1058 holds the record for most spacecraft (869) launched to orbit, while the record for most spacecraft mass launched to orbit by a single booster is held by B1069 (401,140 kg).
+With another 5 Starlink missions, B1058 achieved 15th to 19th launches and landings, the first to do so.
+B1062 had been the first to achieve 20th to 23rd launches and landings of a booster.
+Guinness World Records holder with crown decal, B1067, is the current fleet leader after completing 24th to 37th launch & landings, the first to do so.
+Amongst all B5 boosters, B1071 holds the record for most spacecraft (1147) launched to orbit, while the record for most spacecraft mass launched to orbit by a single booster is held by B1067, i.e., (496,066 kg).
 B1063 is currently and of all time, the oldest surviving booster in the Falcon 9 fleet.

-As of 24 October 2025, SpaceX has put into service a total of 52 new B5 boosters, of which 30 have been destroyed (21 have been expended, six have been lost due to failed landings, and three have been lost during recovery).
+As of 1 August 2026, SpaceX has put into service a total of 58 new B5 boosters, of which 33 have been destroyed (24 have been expended, six have been lost due to failed landings, and three have been lost during recovery).